dymodi/dymodi.github.io/Research/Literature-Reviews/Sensing/Context-Aware-Computing-Related-Works.md

 **Key Words**

-* **Context**: any information that can be used to charac-terize the situation of an entity.
-An entity is a person, place, or object that is considered relevant to the interac-tion between a user and an application, including the user and applications themselves [IEEEIoTJ18-Survey].
+* **Context**: any information that can be used to characterize the situation of an entity.
+An entity is a person, place, or object that is considered relevant to the interaction between a user and an application, including the user and applications themselves [IEEEIoTJ18-Survey].
-* Context-aware computing
+* **Context-aware computing**
 * **Context lifecycle**: Context Acquisition -> Context Modeling -> Context Reasoning -> Context Dissemination
 * **Context modeling** (Context representation):
   * A context model is to define and store context data in a machine processable form.